WeersmaLabIBD/SingleCell/Single_cell_seq_analysis.md

 ```
 TSNEPlot(object =seuratfile, group.by="patient")
 ```
+**Define cell types** .
+Cluster with epitopic CD8+ cells and epitopic CD8- cells separately, and cluster with tissue of origin.
+Assign cell types to clusters based on cell type marker genes known from literature.
+Make consensus clustering of epitopic marker clustering and tissue of origin clustering per cell.
+Add consensus cell type names to metadata (see above) .
-**DE analysis with genes >1% expressed in dataset, using MAST** set 'only.pos=F' to obtain both up- and downregulated genes
+**DE analysis with genes >1% expressed in dataset, using MAST** - set 'only.pos=F' to obtain both up- and downregulated genes
 ```
 seuratfile<-SetAllIdent(seuratfile, "eight_cell_types")